Unemployment Websites Are Crashing Across The Country

 In several states, including New York, Oregon and New Jersey so many people applied for unemployment that computers went down.

-"We saw a record number of unemployment insurance applications, so many in fact that the state system crashed," says New Jersey Governor Phil Murphy.
+"We saw a record number of unemployment insurance applications, so many in fact that the state system crashed," says New Jersey Gov. Phil Murphy.

 While many companies now allow their employees to work at home, telecommuting isn't an option for large numbers of workers, like those who work in restaurants, says Heather Boushey, president of the Washington Center for Equitable Growth.